vdrandom/vim-tru-typewriter/README.md

 tRUe typewriter for Russian 'jcuken'
 ====================================

+The patch has been finally accepted into upstream.
+There is no point in using this plugin since 8.1.2088.

 A keymap that has Russian typewriter properly mapped.
 (Unlike the one in the upstream).